jpalala/top_100_functions_in_php/README.md

-I was inspired to create this one-stop Top 100  PHP functions because a lot of people might choose PHP as their first programming language due to the popularity of it.
-Huge thanks to exakat.com who shared them here https://www.exakat.io/top-100-php-functions/.
+I was inspired to create this one-stop Top 100  PHP functions for people who are starting with PHP and want to know most of the language features quickly.

+Huge thanks to exakat.com who shared about the top 100 used functions in a post -  https://www.exakat.io/top-100-php-functions/.

 Note: I haven't finished the rest.. so if you would care to help, just PR away!